What Is an Installment Loan?

 At RISE we believe everyone should have access to loans that meet their needs and support financial wellness.
 Rise is not a bank loan or a payday loan; it’s an online installment loan that can help you build credit.

 With RISE, you borrow what you need, when you need it.
-With rates that go down over time* and free access to your credit score, we help you take control of your debt.
-Apply for an online installment loan with Rise today.
+With rates that can go down over time* and free access to your credit score, we help you take control of your debt.
+Apply for an online installment loan with RISE today.